ipfs-cluster/ipfs-cluster-website/content/documentation/features/_index.md

 * Metric exporting (Prometheus) and tracing (Jaeger).
 * Ansible roles, Kustomize resources (for Kubernetes), Docker container and Docker-compose templates are available to facilitate deployment.
 * Extensive, up to date documentation and guides, including documentation focused on production deployments of IPFS and IPFS Cluster.

-## Current limitations

-These are the currently observed main problems and things lacking in IPFS Cluster (from what people expect).
-Be sure to check our [Roadmap](/documentation/overview/roadmap/) to see how and when we are planning to address them:

-* Unclear about the scalability limits:
-  * Tested with 10 cluster peers on a global setup:
-    * Repository size of around 70 GB/each
-    * ~2000 pins/peer
-  * Tested with 5 cluster peers on a regional setup
-    * 44 TB disk
-    * ~7000 entries in pinset
-* The `crdt` consensus option is new and needs to be tested and improved.